 While the rewards of owning a dog are huge, so too are the responsibilities.
 To find the perfect dog, it’s important to choose one that best fits in with your lifestyle.

 If you’ve decided a dog is the right pet for you, congratulations.
 People with dogs tend to be healthier and happier.
 They also suffer less from depression, stress, high blood pressure, heart disease, and loneliness than those without a canine in their lives.
 A close relationship with a dog can provide you with years of protection, companionship, and unconditional love.

 While the rewards of owning a dog are probably greater than any other pet, they also come with a lot of responsibilities—and expenses.
 All dogs need daily outdoor exercise, regular medical check-ups, and a lot of attention from their owners.
 To make sure you find the perfect dog for you, there are a number of factors to consider:

 What size dog fits your lifestyle?
-Even though it seems logical that a smaller dog would be happier than a larger one in an apartment or a condo without a yard, that isn’t necessarily true.
+Even though it seems logical that a smaller dog would be happier than a larger one in an apartment without a yard, that isn’t necessarily true.
 All dogs do need daily exercise and outdoor activity, but some need more than others.

 For example, oversized Newfoundlands actually prefer lounging around home and taking leisurely walks.
 And the tiniest of terriers can be extremely rambunctious and need lots of exercise and outdoor stimulation.

 There’s no denying that puppies are adorable, but along with the cuteness comes added responsibility.
-Puppies require more time and attention for housetraining and behavior training, which may include patiently tolerating “accidents” and chewing phases.
-For these reasons, people who don’t have time to meet a puppy’s needs or prefer not to deal with training, often decide to adopt an older dog.
+Puppies require more time and attention for house training and behavior training, which may include patiently tolerating “accidents” and chewing phases.
+For these reasons, people who don’t have time for a puppy or prefer not to deal with training, often decide to adopt an older dog.

 Additionally, small children or elderly adults in your family may not have the patience or ability to manage a puppy’s exuberance.